 Fitness company slammed for 'inappropriate' poster blasts critics as 'whiny feminazis'

 Skinnypigs Fitness placed a banner outside of a school announcing the more than “100 classes” they offer.
-The ad features a two figures, one heavy with an arrow pointing at a much slimmer silhouette wearing a bikini.
+The ad features two figures, one heavier and another with a much slimmer silhouette, complete with an arrow pointing from the heavier one to the slimmer one.
 Next to the images is a bold yellow “CAUTION: Skinnypigs will make you look better naked.”

 On Twitter, people took issue with both the message and the location.